DataStax-Academy/cassandra4-migrating-from-cassandra3/step1.md

 <div class="step-title">Verify that a Cassandra 3.x node is running</div>

 The script running in the background is installing JDK 8 and Cassandra 3.x.
-It creates a *single-node* Cassandra cluster and performs the following actions:
-- Installing JDK 8
-- Installing Cassandra 3.x
-- Starting Cassandra 3.x

 Once *Cassandra 3.x successfully started*, execute the following commands.

 ✅ Verify that the Cassandra version is 3.x:
 ```